|Name:||Dr. Janine Larmon Peterson|

 Medieval Academy of America

-Besides presenting twenty-two papers at regional, national, and international conferences, Dr. Peterson has also served as a panel discussant, commentator, session chair, and session organizer.
+Besides presenting twenty-nine papers at regional, national, and international conferences, Dr. Peterson has also served as a panel discussant, commentator, session chair, and session organizer.
 She was the coordinator of two separate conferences held at Indiana University during her time there (for History and Medieval Studies) and helped to organize several conferences and lecture series while serving as the Assistant to the Director of the Center for Medieval Studies at Fordham University (1999-2001 and 2005-2007).
-She also organized, with Dr. James Snyder (Department of Philosophy), a symposium marking the 800th anniversary of the Albigensian Crusade at Marist College in spring 2009 and the Phi Alpha Theta Regonal Conference with Kristin Bayer in spring 2010.
-She currently is a co-coordinator of Marist College's School of Liberal Arts Faculty Forum lecture series.
+She also organized, with Dr. James Snyder (Department of Philosophy), a symposium marking the 800th anniversary of the Albigensian Crusade at Marist College in spring 2009 and the Phi Alpha Theta Regonal Conference with Kristin Bayer in spring 2010 and 2015.
+She currently is a co-coordinator of Marist College's School of Liberal Arts Faculty Research Forum lecture series.